netodevel/conventional-commits-checker/README.md

 # convetional-commits-checker
-Check that all pull request commits are following convetional commits
+Check that all pull request commits are following conventional commits

 #### The default commit validation pattern is: `feat: #0000 - My Message commit`